-The only special made part is the main transformer.
+The only special made parts are the toroidal transformers.

-I recommend to use a toroid transformer.
+I recommend to use a toroid transformer for the main transformer.
 Toroid transformers are more compact, lighter and more important, the difference between the output voltage under no load and full load is less!
+The auxiliary transformers can either be a toroidal transformer, available from me, or standard print transformers.
+The main PCB allows assembly of both types.